cloudberrydb/bootcamp/101-cbdb-tutorials/queries-and-performance-tuning.md

 <h4>
 <a id="understanding-greenplum-query-plans" class="anchor" href="#understanding-greenplum-query-plans" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Cloudberry Query Plans</h4>

-<p>A query plan is the set of operations Cloudberry Database will perform to produce the answer to a query.
-Each node or step in the plan represents a database operation such as a table scan, join, aggregation, or sort.
+<p>A query plan is a set of operations Cloudberry Database will perform to produce the answer to a query.
+Each node or step in the plan represents a database operation such as a table scan, join, aggregation or sort.
 Plans are read and executed from bottom to top.</p>

-<p>In addition to common database operations such as tables scans, joins, and so on, Cloudberry Database has an additional operation type called motion.
-A motion operation involves moving tuples between the segments during query processing.</p>
+<p>In addition to common database operations such as tables scan, join and so on, Cloudberry Database has an additional operation type called motion.
+A motion operation involves moving tuples between segments during query processing.</p>

-<p>To achieve maximum parallelism during query execution, Cloudberry divides the work of the query plan into slices.
-A slice is a portion of the plan that segments can work on independently.
-A query plan is sliced wherever a motion operation occurs in the plan, with one slice on each side of the motion.</p>
+<p>To achieve maximum parallelism during query execution, Cloudberry divides the work of a query plan into slices.
+A slice is a portion of the plan that segments could work on independently.
+A query plan is sliced wherever a motion operation occurs in the plan with one slice on each side of the motion.</p>

 <h4>
 <a id="understanding-parallel-query-execution" class="anchor" href="#understanding-parallel-query-execution" aria-hidden="true"><span class="octicon octicon-link"></span></a>Understanding Parallel Query Execution</h4>

 <p>Cloudberry creates a number of database processes to handle the work of a query.
-On the master, the query worker process is called the query dispatcher (QD).
-The QD is responsible for creating and dispatching the query plan.
+On the master, the query worker process is called query dispatcher (QD).
+QD is responsible for creating and dispatching query plan.
 It also accumulates and presents the final results.
-On the segments, a query worker process is called a query executor (QE).
-A QE is responsible for completing its portion of work and communicating its intermediate results to the other worker processes.</p>
+On segments, a query worker process is called query executor (QE).
+QE is responsible for completing its portion of work and communicating its intermediate results to other worker processes.</p>

 <p>There is at least one worker process assigned to each slice of the query plan.
 A worker process works on its assigned portion of the query plan independently.
 During query execution, each segment will have a number of processes working on the query in parallel.</p>

 <p>Related processes that are working on the same slice of the query plan but on different segments are called gangs.
 As a portion of work is completed, tuples flow up the query plan from one gang of processes to the next.
-This inter-process communication between the segments is referred to as the interconnect component of Cloudberry Database.  </p>
+This inter-process communication between segments is referred to as the interconnect component of Cloudberry Database.  </p>

 <p>This section introduces some of the basic principles of query and performance tuning in a Cloudberry database.</p>